Types of Dinosaurs: Discover Dinosaur Families & Groups, With Pictures & Facts

 These ostriches are actually sauropod dinosaurs!

-However, the Cretaceous–Paleogene extinction event wasn’t actually the end for the theropods.
-One group had already branched off and evolved into birds.
+The Cretaceous–Paleogene extinction event wasn’t actually the end for the theropods.
+One group of theropods had already branched off and evolved into birds.

-You only have to look out of your window to see that birds – all of which are descended from theropod dinosaurs – are very much alive today!
+Today, most scientists are agreed that all birds are dinosaurs.
+Therefore, you only have to look out of your window to see that dinosaurs are very much alive today!

 Types of Theropod Dinosaurs